chettuprasanna/Nutrition-agent-ai/README.md

 With the increasing consumption of processed foods, many individuals lack awareness of their nutritional choices.
 This AI-powered assistant helps bridge that gap by identifying food items through uploaded images and offering health suggestions instantly.
 It encourages healthier eating habits by providing real-time dietary insights.

-🌟 Key Features
+🌟 Key Features:

 Image-based food recognition using pre-trained deep learning models.
 Calorie and nutrition insights for each detected item.
 Tailored health suggestions based on the food type.
 Cloud-based storage and deployment via IBM Watsonx.ai Studio.

  Wow Factors:

  Integration with IBM Cloud Object Storage for real-time image access.
 Supports multiple food types in a single session (e.g., burger, pizza, salad).
 Offers instant visual results and health advice with a clean UI.
 Fully deployable and adaptable for mobile or web applications.

-🧠 AI Stack Used
+🧠 AI Stack Used:

 Python
 Hugging Face Transformers (microsoft/resnet-50)
 IBM Watsonx.ai Studio